infor-cloud/xtendm3/docs/examples/example-004.md

 * Program : Name of an existing or new program where the extension will be created;<br>
 * Name: Name of the extension;<br>
 * Description: Functionality of the extension; <br>
 * Multi (option): Multi option allows to create multiple records.
-Otherwise will create a single record.<br>
+Otherwise will create a single record.
 Then click "Next".

 <img src="/assets/attachments/ex004/create_description.png" width="950">